offport/RedTeam/05-Persistence/ScheduledTask.md

 The following line can create a scheduled task that will execute every minute.
 After that, a shell under the C:\tmp\shell.cmd path is executed.

 `schtasks /create /sc minute /mo 1 /tn "persistenttask" /tr C:\tmp\shell.cmd /ru "SYSTEM"`

+-  Note: consider running reverse-ssh as a scheduled task.